nicholasdewaal/SocialChoiceTesting/README.md

   This code runs with Python 3 only.
 It is not compatible with Python 2.\*

+  All simulations assume results based upon completely sincere voting which is never true in theory except for the random ballot.
+Most social-choice functions are easier than others to manipulate: https://www.rangevoting.org/mani-focs.pdf

+  The purpose of this simulation is to compare social-choice functions with must better resistance to manipulation to more popular functions under ideal circumstances to consider how much potential loss comes from decreasing manipulability.

   You can run this simulation by navigating to the folder with the file election_random.py, and executing:

   "python3 -O election_random.py"